 Mr. Dubé has been a director of the Corporation since April 1, 2004 and was appointed as a member of the Audit Committee on May 10, 2004.
-His principal occupation is currently as President of Cascades SAS, the European subsidiary of Cascades Inc. and Chairman of the Board of Reno de Medici, an Italian public company, traded on the Milan Stock Exchange where Cascades Inc. has a 40% interest.
-He is also Vice-President Business Development of Cascades Inc. and was Chief Financial Officer of Cascades Inc. from May 2004 until May 2010.
+His principal occupation is currently as Vice-President Business development of Cascades Inc. and was also Chief Financial Officer of Cascades Inc. from May 2004 until May 2010.
 Previously, he was the Senior Vice-President and Chief Financial Officer of Domtar Inc. until 1998.
 Before joining Domtar Inc., Mr. Dubé was a Principal with a major international accountancy firm and was active in M&As and financing for its international clients.